norkator/open-intelligence/README.md

     .
-    ├── api                      # Api which is serving small static web page ├── classifiers              # Classifiers for different detectors like faces ├── images                   # Input images to process ├── libraries                # Modified third party libraries ├── models                   # Yolo and other files
+    ├── api                      # Api which is serving small static web page ├── classifiers              # Classifiers for different detectors like faces ├── dataset                  # Images of people to be detected ├── images                   # Input images to process ├── libraries                # Modified third party libraries ├── models                   # Yolo and other files